cockroachdb/docs/v2.1/partitioning.md

 toc: false
 ---

-<span class="version-tag">New in v2.0</span> CockroachDB allows you to define table partitions, thus giving you row-level control of how and where your data is stored.
+CockroachDB allows you to define table partitions, thus giving you row-level control of how and where your data is stored.
 Partitioning enables you to reduce latencies and costs and can assist in meeting regulatory requirements for your data.

 {{site.data.alerts.callout_info}}Table partitioning is an <a href="enterprise-licensing.html">enterprise-only</a> feature.{{site.data.alerts.end}}